hut6/phpstats/README.md

 PHPStats Statistical Library
 ============================

+**Deprecation Notice**

+This library was written at a time before Composer had really started to take off.
+As such, it is monolithic.
+It was also written at a time when I was a worse programmer, so it has some jankiness too. :) I am currently in the process of rewriting a more modern and maintainable set of PHP code to replace this.
+If your're interested in helping, please message me with details about what your interests are and what your relative skills are.
+Until the replacement is ready, this code will remain on GitHub, but will also be effectively unmaintained.
+Apologies for the inconvenience.

 **Introduction to PHPStats**
 PHPStats is a statistical library for PHP.
 Its goal is to implement statistical functions in PHP that are not covered in the PHP core.